PaddlePaddle/PaddleOCR/doc/doc_en/PP-OCRv3_introduction_en.md

 **（3）TextConAug：Data Augmentation Strategy for Mining Text Context Information**

 TextConAug is a data augmentation strategy for mining textual context information.
-The main idea comes from the paper [ConCLR](https://www.cse.cuhk.edu.hk/~byu/papers/C139-AAAI2022-ConCLR.pdf), in which the author proposes data augmentation strategy ConAug to connect 2 different images in a batch to form new images and perform self-supervised comparative learning.
+The main idea comes from the paper [ConCLR](https://www.cse.cuhk.edu.hk/~byu/papers/C139-AAAI2022-ConCLR.pdf), in which the author proposes data augmentation strategy ConAug to concat 2 different images in a batch to form new images and perform self-supervised comparative learning.
 PP-OCRv3 applies this method to supervised learning tasks, and designs the TextConAug data augmentation method, which can enrich the context information of training data and improve the diversity of training data.
 Using this strategy, the accuracy of the recognition model is further improved to 76.3% (+0.5%).
 The schematic diagram of TextConAug is as follows:

 <div align="center">
     <img src="../ppocr_v3/recconaug.png" width=800>